Seta-International/seta-policies/pull-request-template.md

 for Markdown's syntax, type some text into the left window and watch the results in the right.

-## The testing result after the code change

-Total test case:
-The number of changing case:
-Passed:
-Failed:

 ## Screen (optional):

 ## Checklist